-- 5.93 IBC Local Plan Policy DM18 states that the Council will protect the quality of life of occupiers and neighbours by only granted permission for development that does not result in an unacceptable loss of amenity. - 5.94 With reference to the East Suffolk Application, Policy SCLP11.2 states that development will provide for adequate living conditions for future occupiers and will not cause an unacceptable loss of amenity for existing or future occupiers of development in the vicinity. - 5.95 A number of objections have been received from local residents in response to the application.
+- 5.71 Local Plan Policy DM18 states that the Council will protect the quality of life of occupiers and neighbours by only granted permission for development that does not result in an unacceptable loss of amenity. - 5.72 A number of objections have been received from local residents in response to the application.
 Loss of amenity to residents is a key consideration when assessing the acceptability of the development.
-The principle of developing the site for housing has been accepted as appropriate via the Local Plan and the purpose of this application is to assess in more detail the appropriate form and nature that this comes forward.

-- 5.96 There are residents located around the majority of the site.
-The numbers however vary greatly between those adjoining the site on the Ipswich boundary and those along the more rural edges to the north and west. - 5.97 The visual appearance of the development and intensity of the activity along Humber Doucy Lane will have an impact on this part road.
+The principle of developing the site for housing has been accepted as appropriate via the Local Plan and the purpose of this application is to assess in more detail the appropriate form and nature that this comes forward. - 5.73 There are residents located around the majority of the site.
+The numbers however vary greatly between those adjoining the site on the Ipswich boundary and those along the more rural edges to the north and west. - 5.74 The visual appearance of the development and intensity of the activity along Humber Doucy Lane will have an impact on this part road.
 It is noted that existing dwellings along Humber Doucy Lane which face the application site vary between single storey and two storey homes.
-An appropriate set back of the development from the road is considered necessary not only to preserve the appearance of Humber Doucy Lane but also ensure residential amenity is protected. - 5.98 Particular attention is paid to the vehicular access proposed along Humber Doucy Lane and the impacts this will have on residents.
-The access junction opposite Inverness Road will introduce an increase of traffic movements in this location, together with the presence of traffic lights and the end of Humber Doucy Lane which features smaller houses and a more rural feel. - 5.99 Amenity impacts from the construction activity which would follow if permission was granted for the development could be safeguarded via an appropriate planning condition to secure a Construction and Environment Management Plan. - 5.100 In conclusion it is considered that the general amenity of existing residents can be safeguarded via appropriate set backs of development from boundaries and scale of development.
+An appropriate set back of the development from the road is considered necessary not only to preserve

+- the appearance of Humber Doucy Lane but also ensure residential amenity is protected. - 5.75 Particular attention is paid to the vehicular access proposed along Humber Doucy Lane and the impacts this will have on residents.
+The access junction opposite Inverness Road will introduce an increase of traffic movements in this location, together with the presence of traffic lights and the end of Humber Doucy Lane which features smaller houses and a more rural feel. - 5.76 Amenity impacts from the construction activity which would follow if permission was granted for the development could be safeguarded via an appropriate planning condition to secure a Construction and Environment Management Plan. - 5.77 In conclusion it is considered that the general amenity of existing residents can be safeguarded via appropriate set backs of development from boundaries and scale of development.
 There is a significant concern with the impact of the signalised junction with Inverness Road and the impact this would have on this part of Humber Doucy Lane and its residents.
 Further information to justify this location in place of other alternatives is needed together with Transport information to demonstrate the junction is acceptable from highway safety perspective.